opencog/learn/run/3-mst-parsing/README.md

   This pulls text files, one by one, from the data directory, and submits them for MST processing.
 Run this manually in the `submit` tmux/byobu window.

+* `compute-mst-marginals.sh`: A bash script that computes marginal statistics after MST parsing has concluded.
+This needs to be run by hand.